can you get paid to leave amazon reviews

 the paper does not mean that all ngos are money making entity. many ngos have set up examples of transparency. but there is still a long way to go. the only way to stop these people to become the part of minting money in an ngo way is to make strong legislation and monitoring body. misuse of hundred and fifty years old society registration act is common where anyone and everyone can register an ngo. society registration act needs a thorough review and amendment. the existing legislation and monitoring bodies for ngos are weak and powerless. there is a need of strong accreditation body to monitor and regulate ngos to improve transparency, governance, and accountability. the government and planning commission needs to relook their policy on ngo partnership. the government should also take the responsibility of the development of its people and should stop transferring their responsibility to ngos in the name of public-private-partnership.

-Disclosure: The commentary is based on author’s discussion with various NGO staffs and development professionals.
-The views expressed in this paper are not against any individual or organisation.
-Therefore, name of NGOs are not mentioned in the paper.
+can you get paid to leave amazon reviews the commentary is based on author’s discussion with various ngo staffs and development professionals. the views expressed in this paper are not against any individual or organisation. therefore, name of ngos are not mentioned in the paper.